Resources for fonts that you can download and use in PowerPoint presentations

 Purists scorn at the very word - 'font'.
 The appropriate technical term is 'typeface' - but Microsoft and Apple have succeeded in changing the rules.
 So it's 'font', as of now!

 Digitization of fonts has caused a revolution of sorts - anyone with basic design knowledge and access to a font editor can create them.
-Even something as omnipresent as CorelDRAW allows you to create elementary fonts!
+And there are tons of fonts available completely free – you can also create your own fonts free of cost on sites like FonStruct.
+Old timers will remember that something as omnipresent as CorelDRAW also allows you to create elementary fonts!